acidatm/johassenstein.de/content/written/herta-mueller.md

 title: Herta Müller
 type: written
 weight: 5
-summary: A performed presentation about the political meaning of Herta Müller's abstract poetry.
-Oral examination to graduate high school 2018.
+summary: A performance about the political meaning of Herta Müller's abstract poetry.
 ---
+This was may oral examination to graduate high school in 2018.
+I recieved full points.